 Counting gross savings without the rework discount

-Using self-reported surveys as primary evidence
+Treating self-reported surveys as primary evidence

-Projecting one team's results across the whole org
+Projecting one team's results across the org

 Comparing against a fictional 'without AI' scenario